Repparfjord copper mine

 Although the Sami people took part in some consultations in the context of the Storheia project, they had no decision-making power.
 “We could speak, but we were not heard,” says Arvid Jåma.
 A court case concerning the validity of the concession for the wind power plant project is pending.
 The Sami people have also lodged a complaint with the UN Committee on the Elimination of Racial Discrimination (CERD).

-These are the claims of the Society for Threatened Peoples and of the Southern Sami community against the Norwegian state-owned energy group Statkraft and the European investor group Nordic Wind Power DA, which includes Credit Suisse and CS:
+These are the claims of the Society for Threatened Peoples and the Sami community :

 - Statkraft should halt the Storheia project and adequately compensate the Southern Sami communities which were affected during the current construction phase.